Relational bundle geometric formulation of non-relativistic quantum mechanics: Bundle geometry and the dressing field method

 We denote the space of $G$-valued $K$-dressing fields on $P$ by $\D r[K, G]$: $K$ is called the equivariance group of the dressing field and $G$ its target group.
 In the DFM, one considers more generally dressing fields having a functional dependence on objects of $P$ (typically forms):

+Alternatively, the property can be defined as -- or required compatible with -- an equivariance w.r.t. transformation of the functional argument: $\u[\alpha]^\kappa\defeq \u[\alpha^\kappa] = \u[\Xi^* \alpha] = \kappa\- \u[\alpha]$.
 In physical applications, dynamical d.o.f. are represented by (or embedded into) objects on $P$, so one may understand dressing fields \eqref{field-dep-dressing-field} as being determined by physical (sub)systems.
 We may also observe that for $K=G=H$ a dressing field \eqref{dressing-field-def} is equivalent to a trivialisation $t\defeq u\-$, i.e. provides a bundle coordinate chart.
 Therefore, dressing fields \eqref{field-dep-dressing-field} provide bundle coordinatisations via physical degrees of freedom.

 Given such a $K$-dressing field, one may define the dressing map

 where $P'=P/K$ is a quotient space since $f_\u$ is constant along the action of $K$.
 It allows to define, for any form $\beta \in \Omega^\bullet(P)$, its \emph{dressed counterpart}